BaskarUmapathi/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-Step 1.Import the required library and read the dataframe.

-Step 2.Write a function computeCost to generate the cost function.

-Step 3.Perform iterations og gradient steps with learning rate.
+step1:Start the program.

+step2:Import numpy as np.

+step3:Give the header to the data.

+step4:Find the profit of population.

-Step 4.Plot the Cost function using Gradient Descent and generate the required graph.
+step5:Plot the required graph for both for Gradient Descent Graph and Prediction Graph.

+step6:End the program.

 ## Program:
 ```